-18. Much interest has been shown in the use of oil sprays of various kinds.
-There are two general classes of oil sprays;-miscible oils and oil emulsions.
-In general, the miscible oils are factory-made products, while the emulsions are often home-made, although several commercially-made emulsions are now available.
-An oil emulsion consists of oil that has been mixed with water and some emulsifying agent and then treated mechanically to break the oil into fine globules or particles that remain in suspension in the water.
+15. Bentonite Sulphur.
+Another of the newer materials is bentonite sulphur which is sulphur blended with bentonite (a clay-like material).
+This product has been tested extensively in Michigan and usually has not mixed with water and some emulsifying agent and then treated mechanically to break the oil into very fine globules or particles that remain in suspension in the water.
 The stock emulsions with which fruit growers are familiar contain oil, emulsifier, and water.
 These emulsions, before being applied to the tree, are diluted in the sprayer tank with water.

 A miscible oil is generally a mineral oil combined with some material that makes it miscible or mixable with water.
 The preparation usually appears much like oil alone.
-It usually contains little, if any, water.
+It usually contains very little if any water.
 A properly made miscible oil, when added to water, mixes readily and forms a milky white emulsion.
 There are certain advantages and disadvantages inherent to both classes of oil sprays.

 It is of course necessary to determine first if oil is necessary for the control of the pests in question.
 Growers should study the specific instructions for each fruit to determine if an oil spray is needed.
-Oils are recommended specifically or optionally for the control of pear psylla, scale insects, fruit tree leaf-roller, European red mite, clover mite, cherry casebearer, raspberry mite, codling moth and certain grape insects.
+Oils are recommended specifically or optionally for the control of pear psylla, scale insects, fruit tree leaf-roller, European red mite, clover mite, cherry case-bearer, raspberry mite, codling moth and certain grape insects.
 The type of oil used as the basis of miscible oils and oil emulsions should be determined by whether the spray is to be applied during dormant or growing season.